ChickenNuggers/PotatoIRCd/README.md

 	-- the network.
 This should be kept the same through all linked servers.
 	server_name: "PotatoNet"

+	-- The vhost is how the server will display itself when sending numerics -- to the client.
+This should be set to the domain name of the server.
+	vhost: "potatoircd.rocks"

 	-- The server_pass option can optionally take a base16 encoded SHA512 hash
 	-- of the server password.
 Comment out or remove the line for no password.
 	--